 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Camp Hill has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Camp Hill has few renters and college students.
 But the biggest reason it is quieter in Camp Hill than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Camp Hill may be for you.

-As is often the case in a small town, Camp Hill doesn't have a public transportation system that people use for their commute.
+Camp Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Camp Hill are slightly less educated than the national average of 21.84% for the average city or town: 13.39% of adults in Camp Hill have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Camp Hill rank slightly lower than the national average.
+13.39% of adults 25 and older in Camp Hill have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Camp Hill in 2022 was $16,513, which is low income relative to Alabama and the nation.
 This equates to an annual income of $66,052 for a family of four.
 Camp Hill also has one of the higher rates of people living in poverty in the nation, with 41.28% of its population below the federal poverty line.